gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 #### Networking:

 - Strong networking skills demonstrated through active participation summits and events.
-- I'm able to interact with people in a professional manner also expanding my network with people by builfung a root connection with them with the help of technology.
+- I'm able to interact with people in a professional manner also expanding my network with people by buildung a root connection with them with the help of technology.

 #### As a Top 100 Member: